AndyYuen/podman-ai-lab-to-rhoai/README-ORIGINAL.md

 The LLM we downloaded from Podman AI Lab is deployed to OpenShift AI on a custom serving runtime.
 </li>
 <li>
-The updated chatbot with Langchain is built as a container and deployed to OpenShift.
+The updated chatbot with LangChain is built as a container and deployed to OpenShift.
 </li>
 </ol>

-## <div id="req">Prerequisites</a>
+## <div id="req">Requirements</a>
-It is expected that you have admin access to an OpenShift 4.16+ cluster.
-The follwing code was tested with an OpenShift 4.16 cluster and OpenShift AI (RHODS) 2.13.0.
+It is expected that you have admin access to an OpenShift 4.12+ cluster.
+The follwing code was tested with an OpenShift 4.15 cluster and OpenShift AI 2.9.

 # <div id="podman_ai_lab">Podman AI Lab</a>
 ## Install Podman Desktop and Podman AI Lab extension